 So, you have probably heard the old story… How Do You Eat An Elephant?
 The answer being… “One bite at a Time!”

-The same truth is true for when making changes in our life to improve our self esteem.
+The same truth is true for when making changes in our life.
+People think of self-esteem as a fixed point.
+But it’s not.
+You can develop better esteem by putting in pace a step system.
 One bite at a time!

 Don’t try to do everything at once!
 That can be overwhelming.
-And when we become overwhelmed we tend to go back to our old habits.
+And when we become overwhelmed we tend to view life in a more negative way and go back to our old habits.

 So positive action step 6 is to choose clothes or styles that make you feel good, that showcase your individual personality and, most importantly, make you confident.